 Generally, the best practice is that your readings should all be within 10 PSI of each other.
-This basically means that all of your cylinders are working appropriately because they are all working the same as each other.
+This basically means that all your cylinders are working appropriately because they are all working the same.
 It would be very rare for your compression to be messed up evenly across all of the cylinders.

 However, many consumers want a little bit more information when it comes to these readings.
 They want to know if their readings are in line with other people who use this motor to make sure that their performance is acceptable.
 You could definitely speak with the dealer you bought from to see if your readings make sense for your type of motor.

-Generally speaking though, any reading below 90 PSI is going to indicate some kind of a problem.
+Generally speaking, any reading below 90 PSI will indicate some kind of a problem.
 Most modern two-stroke outboard engines will produce readings somewhere between 90 and 110 PSI.
 Even this range has a lot of different variables that could change your readings based on how new your engine is and what kind of model it is.

 If you think your compression readings are low or they have a lot of variance between the different cylinders, here are some of the most common reasons why you would be getting readings like that.